-A special education student who is an English Learner must have his/her English Development addressed, in the same manner as any other student.
+A special education student who is an English Learner must have his/her English development addressed.
 In addition, there are specific requirements as to how those needs are addressed for special education legal compliance.

-1. Initial Entry into School - when first entering the public school system, parents of special education student must be give a Home Language Survey.
-If there is any language other than English indicated on questions #1-3 (#4 is optional per district policy), the student must participate in English Language Development testing.
+Initial Entry into School - When first entering the public school system, parents of special education students must complete a Home Language Survey.
+If there is any language other than English indicated on questions #1-3 (#4 is optional per district policy), the student must participate in English Language Development Testing.
 If the student is not able to participate meaningfully in the CELDT, there are two alternative assessments:

 Preschool English Language Survey (PELS) for special education preschoolers

-Ventura County Comprehensive Alternate Language Proficiency Survey (VCCALPS) – designed for students who do or will take CAPA (5 years and older).
+Ventura County Comprehensive Alternate Language Proficiency Survey (VCCALPS) – designed for students with moderate to severe disabilities who already have taken or will take the California Alternate Assessment (CAA) (for students 5 years and older)

-2. Initial Eligibility – Once a student has been identified as an English Learner, the Assessment Team needs to determine whether the “suspected disability” is truly a disability, or the result of difference caused by the normal process of acquiring English, which does not constitute a disability.
+Initial Eligibility – If a student has been identified as an English Learner, the Assessment Team needs to determine whether the “suspected disability” is truly a disability, or the result of a difference caused by the normal process of acquiring English, which does not constitute a disability.

-A. English Language Development page (ELD) – NEW in the SIRAS IEP software program – Describes how student will participate in EL testing, the related IEP goals, and the ELD services he/she will receive – including location and number of minutes, and the strategies for assisting student to access core.
+English Language Development (ELD) page – Describes how the student will participate in EL testing, the related IEP goals, and the ELD services he/she will receive – (including frequency, location, and duration), and the strategies for assisting the student to access core curriculum

-B. Annual Goals (and Objectives, if applicable) for each Annual Goal, the language of Instruction must be noted.
-Also, all goals must be linguistically appropriate, meaning they are appropriate for the student’s EL level.
-In addition, there must be at least one goal for ELD based on the student’s levels on the four sections of the English Language proficiency test.
-An EL goal can also address another need related to the disability, but be sure to note that it is also an EL goal ensure and is at the appropriate EL level.
+Annual Goals (and Objectives, if applicable) – For each Annual Goal, the language of instruction must be noted, and all goals must be linguistically appropriate, meaning they are appropriate for the student’s EL level.
+In addition, there must be at least one goal for ELD based on area(s) of weakness identified on the English Language Proficiency Test.
+An EL Goal can also address another need related to the disability.